esp32m/website/docs/tutorial/ota.md

 ## Partition table considerations

-OTA update process is a native ESP-IDF feature explained in detail in [this article](//docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/ota.html).
-In short, ESP-IDF maintains at least two separate slots of the same size in the partition table (ota_0 and ota_1), of which one is currently running application, and the other one is used to download new application.
-If the download process was successful and all integrity checks were OK, the second partition becomes active, and the first one will accept the application binary on the next update, and so on.
-This approach allows to survive incomplete or broken updates, but requires twice as much flash memory.
-Therefore, only a little less than 2MB of flash remains available for the application.
-If you want to use OTA with a bigger application, or need flash space for other purposes, consider ESP32 module with 8MB or 16MB flash chip.
+The OTA update process is a native ESP-IDF feature explained in detail in [this article](//docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/ota.html).
+In short, ESP-IDF maintains at least two separate slots of the same size in the partition table (ota_0 and ota_1), of which one is currently running the application, and the other one is used to download a new application.
+If the download process is successful and all integrity checks are OK, the second partition becomes active, while the first one will accept the application binary on the next update, and so on.
+This approach allows to survive incomplete or broken updates but requires twice as much flash memory.
+Therefore ESP32 module with 4MB SPI flash will allow for an application size of a little less than 2MB.
+If you want to use OTA with a bigger application or need flash space for other purposes, consider the ESP32 module with an 8MB or 16MB flash chip.

-## Updating the application
+## Updating the application using arbitrary URL

+This method is available if automatic checking for updates is not configured, or if `CONFIG_ESP32M_NET_OTA_VENDOR_ONLY` is not set in `sdkconfig`

 ### From the User Interface